 When cocaine stimulates the brain, it also activates a part of the brain that controls the ‘fight-or-flight’ response (sympathetic nervous system).
 This area of the brain cannot remain activated for long periods of time and usually leads to a person crashing afterward.

-Depression, Cocaine, And Withdrawal
+Depression, Cocaine, and Withdrawal

 Cocaine dependence does not manifest the same way as alcohol or opioid dependence.
 There are not the same physical withdrawal symptoms with cocaine.
-Instead, the psychological withdrawal symptoms tend to be present, and are just as powerful in many cases.
+Instead, the psychological withdrawal symptoms tend to be present and are just as powerful in many cases.

 People dependent on cocaine sometimes continue to use cocaine to avoid negative symptoms that emerge when they stop abusing cocaine.

 - Concentration problems